BryanTegomoh/microsoft-graph-to-do-api/README.md

 Every article, every research paper, every "read later" link, it all went into Microsoft To Do.
 And then just sat there.
 Hundreds of tasks, no idea what actually mattered.

 So I built something to fix it.
-This connects To Do with AI (Claude, GPT-4, Gemini, or Grok) to analyze everything and tell me what to focus on. **Runs automatically every morning and emails me a prioritized brief.**
+This connects To Do with AI (Claude, GPT-4, Gemini, or Grok) to analyze everything and tell me what to focus on. **Runs automatically 3x daily and emails me a prioritized brief.**

 Been using it daily, and wanted to make it open source for busy professionals.